KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 # Wrapping up

 Working with files is such a common task that you should take the time to get to know these options.
 Hopefully you saw something new and can put this to use in your own scripts.

+Here are two functions that implements the ideas that we talked about